Kabel Deutschland confirms preliminary offer from Liberty Global

-Kabel Deutschland KD8Gn.DE - Germany's biggest cable operator - confirmed on Monday that they have received a preliminary approach from U.S. media group Liberty Global Plc (LBTYA.O) after a British newspaper reported that the company had put forward a 7.5-billion-euro (6.37 billion pounds) bid for the company.
+Kabel Deutschland KD8Gn.DE - Germany's biggest cable operator - confirmed on Monday that they have received a preliminary approach from U.S. media group Liberty Global Plc (LBTYA.O) after a British newspaper reported that the company had put forward a 7.5-billion-euro bid for the company.

 Kabel Deutschland did not provide any details of the proposal.